 Quality time for parents and kids

 Your holidays in the mountain villages of Serfaus, Fiss and Ladis should be the best time of the year for the whole family, including dads and mums.
 Childcare facilities on holiday are worth their weight in gold for those dads and mums who are looking to take a break from watching the kids day and night, or simply want some time for themselves or a little romantic twosome.
 No wonder the Serfaus-Fiss-Ladis holiday region has several options under the wing of the mascots Murmli and Berta, whether the whole day, half a day or hourly.
 For a fee, mums and dads can find the right care for their tiny tots (one to two years’ old) at the Murmli Crèche at the bottom station in Serfaus.
 Kids aged three to fifteen love the animation programme at the Murmli-Club in Serfaus or the Mini&Maxi Club in Fiss-Ladis.
 The animation programme is open from Mondays to Fridays between 9am and 4pm.
 By the way, every guest who stays at one of the designated partner accommodations in Serfaus, Fiss or Ladis will receive the “Super.
 Sommer.
 Card.” service card, ensuring that nothing stands in the way of first-class time-out in line with the “zero worries principle”.
-This card allows you to make unlimited use of all open cable cars, including the mountain adventure worlds in Serfaus-Fiss-Ladis.
-The children’s entertainment programme in the two children’s clubs, the hiking bus and guided mountain hikes can be enjoyed by all SFL guests. y the way, with the "Super.
-Summer.
-Card." kids get to take part in the animation programmes free of charge.
-Each guest receives this card when you book your accommodation in Serfaus, Fiss or Ladis, and, for instance, can use it to ride on the cable cars free of charge.
+For a small service charge, this card allows you to make unlimited use of all open cable cars, including the mountain adventure worlds in Serfaus-Fiss-Ladis.
+The children’s entertainment programme in the two children’s clubs, the hiking bus and guided mountain hikes can be enjoyed by all SFL guests.

 Top tip: on our kids website www.murmli-berta.at/en, designed especially for youngsters, our two mascots Murmli and Berta show our little guests all the exciting things they can experience in the region.
 From action and fun in the hiking area to events, children get to discover the Serfaus-Fiss-Ladis region while they are still at home long before they go on holiday and by doing so can look forward to what awaits them there.